AI Transform: Let the Model Decompose Your Prompt, Not a Template

 must all succeed after the fix is applied."

-The AI output is 6x longer, task-specific, and operationally grounded.
-It captures constraints that a developer actually cares about — session preservation, production safety, specific test criteria.
+The AI output is 6x longer, task-specific, and grounded in real operations.
+It captures constraints a developer actually cares about: session preservation, production safety, and specific test criteria.

 Example 2: "write a blog post about my new feature"